Viola Vs Violin – Differences, Similarities, History, And More

 History and Origins

-The history and origins of the viola and violin are fascinating, as they have both evolved over centuries to become the beautiful instruments we know today.
+The and origins of the viola and violin are fascinating, as they have both evolved over centuries to become the beautiful instruments we know today.
 Let’s delve into the development of the viola and the evolution of the violin.

 Development of the Viola